Root group data (RGD) systems of affine type for significant subgroups of isotropic reductive groups over $k[t,t^{-1}]$: Acknowledgement

 Given a Chevalley group $\mathcal{G}$, $G=\mathcal{G}(k[t,t^{-1}])$ can be seen as the $k[t,t^{-1}]$-points of a linear algebraic group; and as a Kac-Moody group over $k$ of affine type (in the sense of Tits'), as well.
 In \cite{cite:Uniq_and_pres_Kac_gp_over_field}, Tits provided an RGD system of not necessarily spherical type for Kac-Moody groups of ``split'' type over fields (in the sense of Tits', which covers the case of $G$ we just described), which system give rise to twin BN pairs and, hence, twin buildings.
 This result has many applications, chief among which is the study of action on twin buildings.

-However, for an isotropic reductive $k$-group $\mathcal{G}$, $G=\mathcal{G}(k[t,t^{-1}])$ is no longer a Kac-Moody group over $k$ in the sense of Tits'.
-But in \cite[sec: 3.2]{cite:tw_bd_kac} and \cite[sec: 3.3]{cite:tw_bd_kac}, it is mentioned that the RGD axioms also apply to this more general situation when $\mathcal{G}$ is almost simple and simply connected.
-Neither the proof nor the construction justifying this claim is present in the literature to the best of our knowledge.
-This fact brings us to the \textbf{main goal} of this paper: to provide a concrete construction of an RGD system in the general reductive case for some significant subgroups.
+However, for an isotropic reductive $k$-group $\mathcal{G}$, $G=\mathcal{G}(k[t,t^{-1}])$ is not necessarily known to be a Kac-Moody group over $k$ in the sense of Tits'.
+In \cite[sec: 3.2]{cite:tw_bd_kac}, Tits provided a twin BN pair in this more general situation when $\mathcal{G}$ is almost simple and simply connected, however, an explicit construction of an RGD system for this case is not present in the literature to the best of my knowledge\footnote{It later came to my attention that there is a non-explicit construction of RGD system for $k[t,t^{-1}]$-points of reductive $\mathbb{F}_{q}$-groups for fields $k$ that contain $\mathbb{F}_{q}$ through the method of Galois descending, see \cite[prop: 10.2, 10.3]{cite:fini_prop_Ch_poly}.}.
+This fact brings us to the \textbf{main goal} of this paper: to provide an explicit construction of an RGD system in the not necessarily split reductive case for some significant subgroups.